cognitae-ai/Cognitae/SanctumOS/README.md

-#  Sanctum UI (Frontend MVP)
+#  Sanctum OS (Frontend MVP)
-### A Single-File React Manifestation for Sovereign Reflection
+### A Digital Monastery for Sovereign Reflection

-**Sanctum** is a high-fidelity UI/UX prototype designed for deep reflection and mental clarity.
-This repository contains the raw frontend manifestation (`sanctum-v9.5.jsx`) of a broader sociotechnical architecture.
-It bridges the gap between high-end UI design and psychological safety.
-Back end availble upon request
+**Sanctum** is a high-fidelity, standalone React prototype designed for deep reflection and mental clarity.
+It is not an agent IDE or a standard chatbot wrapper; it is a rigorously constrained psychological container.

-##  The Philosophy: Cognitive Pacing
+##  The Philosophy: The Quiet Place
-Most modern chat applications are designed for "Attention Extraction" and rapid-fire inputs. **Sanctum** is designed for "Cognitive Pacing."
+Most conversational AI is built for "Attention Extraction" and rapid-fire inputs, which induces anxiety during moments of vulnerability.

-By utilizing intentional layout constraints and a structured session flow, the interface acts as a psychological governor, ensuring the user moves through their reflections with intent rather than impulsivity.
+Sanctum is built around the concept of the **Quiet Place**.
+It features an integrated, resizable notepad that allows you to simply write and categorize your thoughts (Know, Can Do, Matters) without an AI immediately replying to you.
+You are in complete control of when your thoughts enter the active session.

 ### Core UX Mechanics:
 * **The Shift In / Shift Out:** A ritualized entry and exit protocol.
-Users must declare what they "Brought" to the session and crystalize what "Emerged" before they can leave.
+You must declare what you "Brought" to the session and crystalize what "Emerged" before you leave.
 * **The Vow:** A concluding commitment that turns digital reflection into real-world action.
 * **Engineered Pacing:** Custom CSS-in-JS keyframes force the UI to reveal itself at a human pace, translating computational latency into the feeling of "therapeutic thoughtfulness."

+##  The Prompt Architecture (`SKELETON`, `ORGANS`, `MUSCLES`, `SKIN`)
+Sanctum utilizes a highly bespoke, monolithic system prompt baked directly into the JSX.
+When a user interacts with the session, the LLM is governed by a strict anatomical constraint framework:
+* **SKELETON (Core Directive):** Act as a philosophical mirror, not a problem solver.
+* **ORGANS (Internal Logic):** Map user inputs across Episteme (Truth), Techne (Action), and Phronesis (Wisdom).
+* **MUSCLES (Pacing):** Match the user's depth and avoid sycophancy.
+* **SKIN (Tone):** Speak with the gravity of an old, quiet library.

-##  Technical Architecture (The Single-File Flex)
+##  Technical Architecture
+Sanctum is a **Local-First / Zero-Server-Cost** application.
+* All state management runs entirely on the user's local hardware (`localStorage`/`IndexedDB`).
-This UI was engineered to be entirely portable.
-The entire layout, state management, CSS typography, and animation logic are condensed into a single `.jsx` file.
+* The entire layout, API fetching logic, CSS typography, and animation logic are condensed into a single, portable `.jsx` file.

-* **Local-First State:** Utilizes a custom wrapper for client-side storage, ensuring human reflections never touch a corporate cloud without explicit API integration.
-* **Draggable Split-Panel:** Features custom React hooks (`useRef`, `onDragStart`) to manage a resizable dual-pane workspace for simultaneous note-taking and chat.
-* **Data Sovereignty:** Built-in Markdown (`.md`) and clipboard exporters so the user owns their final "Artifact."
+* It includes built-in Markdown (`.md`) exporters so the user permanently owns their final Artifact.
-* **Editorial Typography:** A precise CSS implementation pairing **Cormorant Garamond** (for reflection) and **DM Sans** (for utility) over an "Earth and Void" color palette (`#0c0b0a` and `#c49a6c`).

-##  How to View
-Because this is a portable MVP, you can drop `sanctum-v9.5.jsx` directly into any standard React environment (like Vite, Create React App, or Next.js) or a sandbox environment like CodeSandbox.

-*Note: This interface is designed to eventually be paired with a deterministic multi-agent backend.*
+---
+*Note: While I directed the architecture and coded this interface, the foundational UI philosophy and UX constraints were refined using a custom multi-agent brainstorming session via the [Cognitae Architecture](../).*